x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/architecture.md

 # Exchange architecture

- **Summary**: Learn about the architecture of Exchange 2016 and Exchange 2019.
+ **Summary**: Learn about the architecture of Exchange Server 2016 and Exchange Server 2019.

 Exchange Server uses a single building block architecture that provides email services for deployments at all sizes, from small organizations to the largest multi-national corporations.
 This architecture is describe in the following diagram.